ticktronaut/resume/README.md

 Thanks and all credits to Daniel Bruce for the beautiful pictograms.
 All of them (except countX.svg) have been taken from Daniels website — www.entypo.com.

+## License

+The work is licensed under Creative Commons.
+You are free to use the templates, also for commersial use.
+A mention like “Resume Template by Andreas Gschossmann — www.ticktronaut.de” is considered acceptable attribution.
+You can place this in the footer of your website, on an about page or in the code if you don’t wanna give it to much attention.

 ## TODO

  - [ ] add colors (blue.css, red.css, orange.css, green.css)